So far, we have

 This is a fake test failure.

-The Failed test case will be automatically generated in GitHub and added to the
+The Failed test case will be automatically generated in GitHub.

 An existing issue can also be appended to during subsequent executions of the test case that is referencing it.

 - Set the test case status to Failed

 - Add a textual description -

 The Github Issue will be updated with the new comment information.

 When an Issue is closed via GitHub the status is automatically reflected in Testspace.